 Another thing that makes the survival experience stand above alternatives in World of Cubes is the inventory like system used for crafting which really eases the learning curve for recipes and what each material in the game is used for by clearing outlaying this information in game for you to access and reduces the need to constantly be visiting an external source for information.

 Whether you’re a block building veteran or looking for your first taste of the rapidly growing genre it’s hard to look past what World of Cubes offers with its multiplayer functionality and dual game modes for mobile (iOS is a free version) and Windows.

 - Play in creative or survival mode based on your preferences with each fully developed gameplay experiences.

 - Create password protected or read only games to protect your creations.

-- On iOS (free to play) with paid Android devices and Windows.
+- On iOS (free to play) with paid version for Windows.

 - Plenty of different character skins (over two dozen) to use in multiplayer to help distinguish players from each other.

 - Designed for mobile devices first ensures a solid control and UI setup for even small handsets.

 Review Platform: iOS